Hellenic Police: Other

-Each Directorate additionally has a Passport Issuing Office, as well as an Office of Forensic Investigations, equipped with a Crime Scene Investigation Unit ("Σήμανση") as well as the necessary laboratories and specialized personnel in order to collect and analyze crime scene evidence such as biological and biochemical samples, digital data, ballistics evidence, etc. General Regional Police Directorates on the other hand, have a Department of Intelligence Gathering and Management, and an Office of Communication and PR, both of which report directly to their respective Divisions at HQ.
+Each Directorate additionally has an Infirmary with doctors, nurses and a psychologist, a Passport Issuing Office, as well as an Office of Forensic Investigations, equipped with a Crime Scene Investigation Unit ("Σήμανση") which collects and processes crime scene evidence, such as biological and biochemical samples, digital data, ballistics evidence, etc; these pieces of evidence however are analyzed by the Regional Departments of Forensic Investigations which comprise the necessary laboratories and specialized personnel with the ability to do so.
+General Regional Police Directorates also command a Department of Intelligence Gathering and Management, a Disciplinary Inspection Department and an Office of Press Communication and PR.
+All of these services report directly to their respective Divisions at HQ (ie the Divisions of Health and Safety, Passports and Other Security Documents, Forensic Investigations, Intelligence Gathering and Management, Disciplinary Inspections and Communications).

 The Counter-Terrorism Division and the Cyber Crime Division are the only Special Investigative Divisions to exclusively operate in Attica and Thessaloniki, but they both have national jurisdiction.
 Additionally, even though the Government Officials and other Susceptible Targets Protection General Division operates in Attica from an administrative standpoint, the personnel of this division have a duty to follow the person of interest they are protecting wherever they may travel to around the country as well as abroad.